timoclsn/lifecentereddesign/content/page/privacy/privacy.md

 ### Analytics

 To best protect your privacy we set up our analytics tools to only store anonymized data.
-The tools we use are:
+The tools we use are: Nothing at the moment.

-- [Splitbee Analytics](https://splitbee.io) to track page visits (e.g.: How many visitors were there?
-What devices were used?
-Were did the visitors come from?
-Which pages did they visit?).

 ## Rights of the individual